libplctag/libplctag/README.md

 The primary goals of this library are to provide:

 * a simple, consistent way to access PLCs or similar devices of various types.
-* cross-platform support (currently Windows and Linux), X86, x86-64, ARM and ARM64 (not well tested).
+* cross-platform support (currently Windows, macOS and Linux), X86, x86-64, ARM and ARM64 (not well tested).
 * protocol-agnostic access.
 * an easily wrappable library.
 * high performance.
 We want to take advantage of PLC/protocol features that allow higher performance where possible.